2022 Park Specific Stipulations

 - All areas used for riding will be cleared of manure daily when near trailhead or camps.
 Manure may not be stockpiled on federal park lands.
 A preferred alternative measure for meeting this condition is the use of individual collection bags fitted to each horse to prevent deposits on the trails and roads, with subsequent appropriate off-site disposal of manure.

 - When not in use, horses must be hobbled and released to distribute impact or staked out on a cavalry picket, and not tied to individual trees.
 Individual lead ropes shall be tied short to minimize stress on trees.

 - Hobbling animals within 100 ft. of a water source or high water mark of a body of water is prohibited.

 - Any feed brought in must conform to the Alaska Weed Free Forage Certification Program.
-(See AK Weed Free Forage Certification in section on Grazing of Pack Animals).

 - Horses must meet all United States health regulations and have a current Coggins test.
 Stock shall also meet all equivalent state health regulations regarding examinations and immunizations.
 Certifications must be submitted with application.